parautenbach/TeamCity-HipChat-Notifier/README.md

 * Add more build statistics, such as the number of tests passed and failed.

 # Change log

+## Version 0.6.1
+* Bug: Large GET request when submitting plugin configuration (due to the templates) can cause a 404 on some setups because of request limits (#26, #27).
+* Enhancement: Global setting to only notify on first successful build after a failure, or first failed build after a successful build (#21).

 ## Version 0.6.0
 * Bug: Unicode notification message payloads weren't sent as UTF-8 (#20).